What is Lightning? How does it affect a struck object?

 How does lightning cause damage to electrical and electronic equipment?

-When lightning strikes the ground or a structure, it causes the voltage at that point to rise dramatically, causing electrical current to flow from that point to points further away from the strike.
+When lightning strikes the ground or a structure, it causes the voltage at that point to rising dramatically, causing electrical current to flow from that point to points further away from the strike.

 If lightning strikes a structure or the ground close-by and that structure has electrical cabling connecting it to another structure further away, the increase in voltage at the point where the lightning strikes, will cause current to flow down the cable.
 This can cause damage to equipment at both ends of the cable.